Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

     <param-value>com.example.controllers</param-value>
 </context-param>
 ```
 Then, your Java class has to be annotated with the `@Controller` annotation for it to be recognized as a controller.
-Your class should look like this:
+Your class should look like this :

 ```java
 @Controller